How to achieve the best transition period for you and your cows

 To overcome the transition cow challenges outlined above, these simple standard protocols can be followed:

-- If possible, prior to calving – increase energy in the diet or provide supplemental oral energy with the AHV Booster range and provide supplemental calcium with the AHV Milk Start Bolus.
+- If possible, prior to calving – increase energy in the diet or provide supplemental oral energy with the AHV Booster range and provide supplemental calcium, magnesium, phosphor and vitamin D with the AHV Milk Start Bolus.

 - Day of calving – provide uterine -, supplemental mineral – and energy – and recovery support with the AHV Opti Bolus, AHV Milk Start Paste and AHV Aspi.